All Episodes

 Yeah, very much so.

-I mean, you know, Russia's always tried to subvert uh other countries' elections, whether it was Greece or Poland in the late 40s and other places, and they've tried it before in America, but they never had success.
+I mean, Russia's always tried to subvert other countries' elections, whether it was Greece or Poland in the late 40s and other places.

-But thanks to the Democratic Party, Who basically became uh either a willing or unwilling transmitter of Russian disinformation.
+But thanks to the Democratic Party, who basically became either a willing or unwilling transmitter of Russian disinformation, they, in fact, have played right into Russia's hands.

-Yeah, I mean, that's the sad part of all of this is they were successful.
+Yeah, I mean, that's the sad part of all of this, is they were successful.

-This this has a very long track record.
+This has a very long track record.

-Scott Scott, you know, is absolutely spot on there.
+Scott Scott is absolutely spot on there.

-But it's not it's not just on winning, it is witting.
+But it's not just unwitting.

-When you have, and this is where it gets truly disgusting, and I'm sure Scott could tell us many things about him.
+When you have, and this is where it gets truly disgusting, and I'm sure Scott could tell us many things about him, but when the former director of the CIA goes on national television and says, actually, you're talking about Brennan.

-Brennan, yeah, John Brennan, who voted for the communist candidate Goswell in 1976 at the height of the Cold War, and he says, Well, the Russians could have blackmail information on the president.
+Brennan, yeah, John Brennan, who voted for the communist candidate Gus Hall in 1976 at the height of the Cold War.

-Which sounded to me like a deep state threat uh that they were going after the president.
+Well, don't forget he tweeted out, stay tuned, Mr. President, which sounded to me like a deep state threat that they were going after the president.

-We know that people are still paying for research to try and corroborate the ridiculous dossiers that that has been debunked.
+We know that people are still paying for research to try and corroborate the ridiculous dossiers that has been debunked.

-Oh, you you take on the Intel committee.
+Oh, you take on the Intel Committee.

 Good luck.

-Is that what our intel committee is doing in the United States of America?
+Is that what our Intel committee is doing in the United States of America?

-They're going after people they don't like American citizens because they disagree with them.
+They're going after people they don't like, American citizens, because they disagree with them?

 The more they talk, the more we find out about how just political these individuals were.

-So I think we're only at the beginning of the story, and as we begin to drain the swamp more and more and more, uh, we will find some very, very dark things occurred under the last eight years of Obama.
+And as we begin to drain the swamp more and more and more, we will find some very, very dark things occurred under the last eight years of Obama.

 I mean, that is really chilling.

-Look at look at the number of Americans, a 350% increase in the election year heading into the election year 2016 on unmasking American citizens that are picked up an incidental calls uh and there's supposed to be a process called minimization that is practiced.
+Look at the number of Americans, a 350% increase in the election year, heading into the election year 2016 on unmasking American citizens that are picked up on incidental calls.

 It wasn't.